srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     This command will record your credentials in the local Docker client configuration file (`$HOME/.docker/config.json`) or your operating system's secure credential storage mechanism (depending on the Docker configuration) for future use by the Docker toolset.

-Now that we have created the Azure Container Registry and authenticated our local machine against it, we can create a custom IoT Edge Module container that will be store in the registry.
+Now that you have created the Azure Container Registry and authenticated your local machine against it, you can create a custom IoT Edge Module container that will be stored in the registry.

 ### Exercise 4: Create Custom Edge Module in C\#